 2. The celebration of diversity in all its forms.

-A strengths perspective transcends traditional barriers and empowers all people, irrespective of their gender, ethnicity, religion or sexual preferences.
+A strength based perspective transcends traditional barriers and empowers all people, irrespective of their gender, ethnicity, religion or sexual preferences.
 The strengths language can become the universal tool through which people recognize, develop and celebrate their natural talents and abilities.

 And now, back to you: So, can you name your top 5 strengths?